UnlyEd/github-action-store-variable/README.md

 Then, you can **read the variables** that have been stored previously.

 The variables stored can be read by any job within the same workflow.

+> **N.B**: When you read a variable, **it is automatically added as an ENV variable** and will erase any variable with the same name.
+>
+> This behavior helps keeping the code cleaner by only manipulating (reading/writing) ENV variables.
+> In v1, we had to read the variables from a JSON object, and [it was ugly](https://github.com/UnlyEd/github-action-store-variable/blob/c4143c0d7f/.github/workflows/run-integration-test.yml#L29).

+> N.B: You can both **read and write** in the same action.

 ## Why/when should you use it?